Risk-Sensitive Agent Compositions: Risk Minimization Over Agent Graphs

 \end{objective}

-Rephrasing in words, the optimization objective corresponds to finding a path from \(s\) to \(t\) in the agent graph \(G\) that minimizes the value-at-risk of the \textit{maximum} of the losses incurred by the agents along the path.
+Rephrasing in words, the optimization objective corresponds to finding a path from \(s\) to \(t\) in the agent graph \(G\) that minimizes the risk measure of the \textit{maximum} of the losses incurred by the agents along the path.